felixlopz/hubrise-test-task/content/apps/orderline/faqs/en/keep-sound-notifications-enabled.md

 ## Mobile Browsers

-Follow these steps to keep sound notifications enabled on mobile devices.
+Follow these steps if you're using Chrome on a mobile device.

 **Chrome:**